codex-storage/nim-codex/README.md

      --agent-string         Node agent string which is used as identifier in network [=Codex].
      --api-bindaddr         The REST API bind address [=127.0.0.1].
  -p, --api-port             The REST Api port [=8080].
+     --api-cors-origin      The REST Api CORS allowed origin for downloading data. '*' will allow all origins, '' will allow none. [=Disallow all cross origin requests to download data].
-     --repo-kind            Backend for main repo store (fs, sqlite) [=fs].
+     --repo-kind            Backend for main repo store (fs, sqlite, leveldb) [=fs].
- -q, --storage-quota        The size of the total storage quota dedicated to the node [=8589934592].
+ -q, --storage-quota        The size of the total storage quota dedicated to the node [=$DefaultQuotaBytes].
  -t, --block-ttl            Default block timeout in seconds - 0 disables the ttl [=$DefaultBlockTtl].
      --block-mi             Time interval in seconds - determines frequency of block maintenance cycle: how often blocks are checked for expiration and cleanup